- Online References

 Equity in Athletics Disclosure Act – Information compiled under the Federal Equity in Athletics Disclosure Act is available on request from the office of the Director of Athletics.

-Student Right to Know Act – Pursuant to the Federal Student Right-to-Know Act, we report that, in 2003-04, the completion or graduation rate for students who entered The University of North Carolina at Chapel Hill in 1998 on a full-time basis is 81.3 percent.
-Excluding those who withdrew voluntarily and were eligible to continue, the adjusted graduation rate is 90.2 percent.
+Student Right to Know Act – Pursuant to the Federal Student Right to Know Act, in 201-2014, the six-year completion or graduation rate for undergraduates who entered the University of North Carolina at Chapel Hill in 2007 on a full-time basis was 90 percent.